OSGConnect/tutorial-bwa-materials/README.md

          ls -lh data/ref_genome/

 reveals the file is 1.4 MB.
 Therefore, this file should remain in /home and does not need to be moved to /public.
-We should also check the trimmed fastq paired-end read files:
+We should also check the med fastq paired-end read files:

          ls -lh data/trimmed_fastq_small